arafato/alicloud-core-concepts-book/manuscript/infrastructure_essentials.md

 aliyun ecs DescribeInstancesFullStatus --RegionId <TheRegionId> --InstanceId.1 <YourInstanceId> --output cols=EventId,EventTypeName
 ```
 ## Storage
+This section will give a short overview about the fundamental aspects of storage on Alibaba Cloud.
+In particular, we will focus on storage services that you can use in combination with ECS, and Object Storage.

+### ECS Mountable Storage
+- Cloud Disks (both persistent and ephemeral), also focus on shared Cloud Disks, and NAS, and oss-fuse

 ### OSS
-Cross-region replication over internal network with no dedicated bandwdth, however.
+- Cross-region replication over internal network with no dedicated bandwidth, however.
+- OSS (also focus on migration scenarios -> ossimport)

 ## Network Performance
 Let's quickly define *outbound* and *inbound* traffic: